 4. Optimise the customer experience

 Customer relations play an essential role in customer satisfaction.
 Beyond the performance of the product or service, a glitch in the relationship can trigger dissatisfaction.

-To avoid this, it is essential to adapt to changing customer needs and know what they are asking for.
+To avoid this, it is essential to adapt to changing customer needs and know the customer expectation.

 Two important points to remember: